 Also Read How to Take Advantage of a Recession

-However, it’s worth considering how you would respond to a market crash.
+However, Stock Market Crash is worth considering how you would respond to a market crash.
 A lack of preparation in this key area can result in you making considerable mistakes with your portfolio that can result in heavy losses.

 My first test as an investor was 2018.
 That year ended with a big dip, and I was unprepared.
 I got anxious and sold some of my investments at their lows only to see them rebound.
-Although it was a correction rather than a market crash, it shows how unprepared I was in that moment.
+Although it was a correction rather than a Stock Market Crash, it shows how unprepared I was in that moment.

-If you’ve been part of a correction or a crash — whether it be a certain stock or the market at large — think of how you responded in that situation.
+If you’ve been part of a correction or a Stock Market Crash — whether it be a certain stock or the market at large — think of how you responded in that situation.
 Was your response

 Will Stock Market Crash in 2021